sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 <summary>tcl-trf</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Tcl extension providing "transformer" commands
+Short desc    : Tcl extension providing "transformer" commands
 URL          : http://tcltrf.sourceforge.net
-Лицензия     : MIT and BSD and LGPLv2+ and GPLv2+ and Public Domain and OpenSSL
+License      : MIT and BSD and LGPLv2+ and GPLv2+ and Public Domain and OpenSSL
-Описание     : Trf is an extension library to the script language tcl.
+Descript     : Trf is an extension library to the script language tcl.
 It provides
              : transformer procedures which change the flow of bytes through a channel
              : in arbitrary ways.
 The underlying functionality in the core is that of
              : stacked channels which allows code outside of the core to intercept all